-- Assemble a portfolio of appropriate photographs, writings, journals or digital media requiring skills and understanding of techniques of journalism. - Write news, features, and opinion pieces in newspaper style. - Apply media law to all aspects of the journalistic process.
+- 1. Assemble a portfolio of appropriate photographs, writings, journals or digital media requiring skills and understanding of techniques of journalism. - 2.
+Write news, features, and opinion pieces in newspaper style. - 3.
+Apply media law, fact-checking and ethics to the journalistic process.